 - Perform 20 repetitions of each, 3 sets.
 Once you have completed the repetitions with one leg, switch to the other leg.

 2- Squat with punch

-A body weight squat combined with boxing will have you bobbing and weaving for low-impact greatness.
+A bodyweight squat combined with boxing will have you bobbing and weaving for low-impact greatness.

-Repeat this exercise 20 times for 3 sets.
+- Repeat 20 times for 3 sets.

 We recommend you read: 7 effective exercises to get rid of folds on your back and side